swcarpentry/r-novice-inflammation/_episodes/10-supp-addressing-data.md

 ~~~
 {: .r}

-> ## Tip {.callout}
+> ## Interpreting Rows as Headers
 >
 > The first row of this csv file is a list of column names.
-We used the *header=TRUE* argument to `read.csv` so that R can interpret the file correctly.
+> We used the *header=TRUE* argument to `read.csv` so that R can interpret the file correctly.
-> We are using the *stringsAsFactors=FALSE* argument to override the default behaviour for R. Using factors in R is covered in a separate lesson.
+> We are using the *stringsAsFactors=FALSE* argument to override the default behaviour for R.
+> Using factors in R is covered in a separate lesson.
+{: .callout}

 Lets take a look at this data.